v1nc3-source/ThirdEye/README.md

 <br>

-I use this program to do CTF, and nothing, I almost never win
+I use this program to do enumeration on CaptureTheFlag, and nothing, I almost never win

 <img width="300" src="https://media.giphy.com/media/fZYsPE8NzWxdm/giphy.gif">